pawn-lang/compiler/readme.md

 - Fix known bugs with the original compiler
 - Provide a better development experience for the SA:MP community

-If you find problem, you can [open an issue][issues] and contributors can work on a fix.
+If you find a problem, you can [open an issue][issues] and contributors can work on a fix.
 This isn't true with the original compiler that comes with the SA:MP server distribution.